 Everything filed with the Registrar are available for public inspection.
 Nominee owners and quota holders are available for privacy.

 If all documents are timely filed and correct, the estimated time for registration is three working days.
+This does not include shipping time nor the time it takes for you to provide the legally required due diligence (know-your-client) documents.

 Shelf companies for a LLC are available to purchase.